-Revenues by Source - Governmental Activities December 31, 2022
+Revenue by Source - Governmental Activities

 The 'Expenses and Program Revenues' Table identifies those governmental functions where program expenses greatly exceed revenues.
-The Glencoe Public Library charges user fees for DVD checkouts.
-The user fees charged do not cover the cost of materials, which furthermore signifies the Library's reliance on general revenues such as property taxes and personal property replacement taxes to fund operations.
-In addition, the budget lines for materials and programs are supplemented directly through donations from the Friends of the Library and gifts to the Restricted Gift Fund.
+The Library Board has adopted policies in previous years to no longer charge library users for DVD checkouts or late fines.
+The Executive Director and Library Board have adjusted operating expenses to absorb the loss of those minor revenue streams without negatively impacting available materials and services to the community.
+The budget lines for materials and programs continue to be supplemented directly through donations from the Friends of the Library and unrestricted and other restricted gifts